viadeo/scalavro/README.md

 A runtime reflection-based Avro library in Scala.

+A full description of Avro is outside the scope of this documentation, but here is an introduction from [avro.apache.org](http://avro.apache.org/docs/current):

+> __[Apache Avro &trade;](http://avro.apache.org)__ is a data serialization system.
+>
+> Avro provides:
+>
+> - Rich data structures.
+> - A compact, fast, binary data format.
+> - A container file, to store persistent data.
+> - Remote procedure call (RPC).
+> - Simple integration with dynamic languages.
+Code generation is not required to read or write data files nor to use or implement RPC protocols.
+Code generation as an optional optimization, only worth implementing for statically typed languages.
+>
+>Avro provides functionality similar to systems such as __[Thrift](http://thrift.apache.org)__, __[Protocol Buffers](http://code.google.com/p/protobuf/)__, etc.

 Scalavro takes a code-first, reflection based approach to schema generation and (de)serialization.
 This yields a very low-overhead interface, and imposes some costs.
 In general, Scalavro assumes you know what types you're reading and writing.
 No built-in support is provided (as yet) for so-called schema resolution (taking the writer's schema into account when reading data).

 ## Goals